Does My Chevy Cruze Need Synthetic Oil?

 Start by consulting your owner’s manual.
 Many automakers now require synthetic oil for their new vehicle engines, but some don’t.
 You might find that the recommended interval for an oil change using conventional motor oil is every 5,000 miles or 6 months, whichever comes first.

 But with synthetic motor oil, that interval may be extended to 7,500 miles or even 10,000 miles in some cases.
-The bottom line is this: Check your owner’s manual to see what type of oil the manufacturer recommends for your car engine and then follow the recommendations to the letter.
+The bottom line is this: Check your owner’s manual to determine the type of oil the manufacturer recommends for your car’s engine, then follow the recommendations to the letter.

 Synthetic Oil vs Conventional Oil – Which Type For Your Car Engine